davidgsd/AllScan/README.md

 # Release Notes
 **v0.37 2022-12-23**<br>
 Support 7-digit (EchoLink) node numbers when reading in favorites.ini.
+Fix issue where stats request scanning would stop once it reached an EchoLink node number in the Favorites Table.

 **v0.36 2022-12-22**<br>
 Properly handle case of invalid node number in the favorites file.
 Download ASTDB file if not found in allscan, allmon or supermon locations.
 Reload page on event-stream error if location.href is available.
 Update install/update notes.